pcolt/Full-Stack-Open/README.md

 Manually copy the production build of the frontend to the root of the backend.

 ### `npm start`
-(does not work any more as it is build in the same address and directory of the backend) Runs the app in the development mode.\
+Runs the app in the development mode.\
 Open [http://localhost:3000](http://localhost:3000) to view it in the browser.